"The Solid Tin Coyote" is a 1966 short starring Wile E. Coyote and the Road Runner.

 - Deranged Animation: Happens from time to time, as per standard of the Rudy Larriva Road Runner cartoons.

-- Harmless Electrocution: The coyote robot's ears shoot out electrical charges between the ears when it does anything.
-At one point, Wile E. stands between them — and is electrocuted when he gives it a command while standing there.
+- Harmless Electrocution: Electrical charges fire between the robot's ears when it does anything.
+At one point, Wile E. stands between them—and is electrocuted when he gives a command.

 - Hope Spot: For Wile E. as the coyote robot manages to capture the Road Runner.
 It doesn't last, of course.